How to Manage a Safe Return to Work Protocol

 During the COVID-19 pandemic, as much as 42 percent of the American workforce was working from home.
 As additional safety measures are introduced and vaccine distribution increases, many businesses are getting ready for a return to the office.

 Are you a business owner trying to decide the best way to bring your employees back into the office?
 If so, how can you make sure you do it the right way?
-Read on to learn how to manage a safe return to office protocol!
+Here are a few tips to help create a safe and smart return to work protocol.

 Communicate Clear Expectations